Rane Willerslev

 Rane Willerslev is a Danish anthropologist.
-In his academic career, he has travelled extensively and has a particular interest in primitive tribal cultures, both present and prehistoric.
+In his academic career, he has travelled extensively and has a particular interest in tribal cultures, both present and prehistoric.
 On 1 July 2017, he was appointed director of the National Museum of Denmark by Culture Minister Mette Bock.

 In Denmark, Willerslev is a popular media personality, engaging in TV and radio shows, public panel debates, and interviews relating to his academic interests and his opinions on society and education at large.
 He has written and co-authored several books, including academic, fictional and biographic works.

 Early life and education

 Willerslev was born in Gentofte north of Copenhagen as the son of the historian Richard Willerslev and teacher Lona Loell Willerslev.
 His identical twin brother, a noted evolutionary biologist, is Eske Willerslev.
 He attended Ordrup Gymnasium.
 He studied at the University of Manchester where he was awarded a Master of Arts degree in Visual Anthropology in 1996.
 His 2003 PhD degree was from the University of Cambridge.
 Willerslev's main field of research has been hunting and spiritual knowledge of the indigenous peoples of Siberia, amongst whom he lived, first with his twin, and later alone for three years.